department-of-veterans-affairs/va.gov-team/products/caregivers/1010cg-mvp/Sign-as-a Rep-Round3-Oct2021/Usability research/conversation-guide.md

 **For Caregivers:**

 Let's say you heard about a way you could receive benefits from the VA, and that you could apply online at VA.gov.
 You have navigated to the screen we are looking at **insert link**.
 Now let's imagine you've decided you'd like to apply for these benefits.

+- In your circumstance who do you think would fill out this application? (you or the Veteran)
-Go ahead and show us what you would do to apply.
+- Go ahead and show us what you would do to apply.

 **Things to watch for:**